-Tribulation (Strong's Concordance #G2347) or great tribulations, means distress, misery, affliction and / or persecution.
-The New Testament sometimes uses this word to denote a period of trial, trouble and testing that will soon come to all man before the arrival of Jesus Christ to rule the world.
+The great Tribulation (Strong's Concordance #G2347) is a time of distress, misery, affliction and persecution that the followers of Jesus Christ were instructed to expect.
+The New Testament sometimes uses this word to denote a period of trial, trouble and testing that will soon come to all mankind before the arrival of Christ to rule the world.

 Different views place the time of the tribulation at different points in relation to the millennium.
 In the book of Revelation, the apostle John describes the vast multitude of people who come out of this time of testing and trial.

 To some teachers of prophecy, the above verses are referring to a specific period called Tribulation.
 Based on a comparison of relevant prophetic scriptures, many people feel this time of trial will last 7 years.
 While some reference the entire 7 year period by this designation, others refer only to the last half or three and one half years as being Tribulation.
 This is done because it is believed the last half of the seven-year period will bring far worse suffering and trial than the first half.